-In this work, we analyze the properties of the QGT in two models, which have both integrable and chaotic regimes.
-At each point in the coupling space, we diagonalize the QGT and find the two orthogonal directions that maximize and minimize the fidelity susceptibilities.
-We then follow the minimal norm direction by infinitesimally changing the couplings and rediagonalizing the metric tensor to update this direction.
-From this, we obtain the flow lines similar to geodesics.
-This work extends that of Ref. \cite{sugiura2021adiabatic} with the crucial difference that we used the norm of the full metric, not that of an approximate local adiabatic gauge potential.
-The latter is generally not sensitive to neither integrability nor long time relaxation.
-The key finding of our work is schematically illustrated in Fig. \ref{fig:minimal-maximal}.
+The second result of the present work is the universality of the adiabatic flows near integrable regions.
+Specifically, we analyze the flows of the orthogonal directions diagonalizing the QGTs in the coupling space.
+Along these directions, the fidelity susceptibilities take their minimal and maximal values.
+Following the minimal directions, we can construct adiabatic flow lines similar to geodesics.
+Our key finding is schematically illustrated in Fig.~\ref{fig:minimal-maximal}.
 Namely, we observe that integrable regions are the attractors of these flows.
 In other words, if we follow the minimal $\chi$-directions, we will reach regions of integrability (if they exist) as the flows abruptly turn their directions to stay within the integrable regions.
 Physically, the minimal $\chi$-directions correspond to the fastest relaxation dynamics of the observables conjugate to these directions.
 In the model with an extended integrability breaking perturbation, these fast observables avoid long prethermalization.
 In the model with a boundary integrability breaking term, we find that prethermalization is longer along the direction parallel to the integrability.
-Hence, we can reformulate our main result: following directions of fastest relaxation brings the system towards integrability.
-Additionally, we find universal scaling behavior of the fidelity susceptibilities along the fastest and the slowest directions, bearing close similarities between integrability breaking and critical behavior near continuous phase transitions.
+Hence, we can reformulate our result: following directions of fastest relaxation brings the system towards integrability.
+We provide both analytical and numerical evidence for the robustness of this statement beyond these specific models.